vigetlabs/microcosm/docs/api/stores.md

 ### `setup()`

-Setup runs right after a store is added to a Microcosm, but before it runs getInitialState.
+Setup runs right after a domain is added to a Microcosm, but before it runs getInitialState.
 This is useful for one-time setup instructions.

 ### `serialize(state)`

-Allows a store to transform data before it leaves the system.
-It gives the store the opportunity to reduce non-primitive values into JSON.
+Allows a domain to transform data before it leaves the system.
+It gives the domain the opportunity to reduce non-primitive values into JSON.

 For example, if using